Chris Cohen (footballer): Nottingham Forest

 Cohen began the 2016–17 season well under the new management of Philippe Montanier, but missed Forest's 2–0 win over Ipswich Town at Portman Road on 19 November with an injury.
 It was subsequently confirmed that Cohen had sustained a groin injury in training that required surgery, and would be expected to keep him out of action for three months.
 Cohen returned from injury to play a pivotal role in Forest retaining their Championship status in the final game of the season.
 With Forest one of three clubs facing relegation, and needing to better the result of Blackburn Rovers at Brentford, Cohen scored the second goal of a 3–0 win over Ipswich Town with a deflected shot on goal from 25 yards.
 The game marked Cohen's 300th appearance for the club in all competitions and consigned Blackburn Rovers to relegation to League One.
 Five days later Forest announced that Cohen had signed a one-year extension to his contract with the club.

 In January 2018, Cohen was appointed joint-manager of the Under-23 team.

 Cohen announced his retirement from football at the end of 2017–18 season, after struggling with injury.
 He played his final game for Forest, coming on as an 89th-minute substitute, on 28 April 2018.

+International career

+Cohen made three appearances for the England under-16 side in 2003, when he featured in the Tournoi de Montaigu.
+He made five appearances for the England under-17 side between 2002 and 2003, playing in the Nordic Cup.

+Coaching career

+In September 2020, Cohen was appointed first-team coach at Championship club Luton Town, supporting former Yeovil teammate and Luton manager Nathan Jones.
+In July 2022, a change to the football management structure saw him promoted to the role of assistant manager.

+On 10 November 2022, Cohen departed Luton Town to take on a first-team coach role at Premier League club Southampton, following Nathan Jones in the move.
+Following Jones' sacking in February 2023, the shortest non-caretaker manager spell in Southampton's history, Cohen departed the club.

+In November 2023, Cohen joined League One side Lincoln City to assist Interim Head Coach Tom Shaw.
+His short term contract expired when the club appointed Michael Skubala as permanent Head Coach.
+On 13 January 2024, he returned to Lincoln in the role of assistant head coach.

+On 14 June 2024, Cohen moved to Stoke City as assistant head coach to Steven Schumacher.
+He left Stoke in September 2024.

+On 4 November 2024, he returned to Lincoln City's coaching staff for a third time.